MetaDocencia/SitioWeb/content/en/politica_accesibilidad.md

 - The services offered by MetaDocencia are anti-discriminatory and inclusive, regardless of age, gender, religion, ethnicity, language, identity, political affiliation, or any other individual characteristic of its community members.

-We invite you to read our blogpost on accessibility profiles on [this link](https://www.metadocencia.org/en/post/perfiles_accesibilidad/).
+We invite you to read our blogpost on [accessibility profiles](https://www.metadocencia.org/en/post/perfiles_accesibilidad/).